huggingface/blog/object-detection-leaderboard.md

 | Recall for medium-sized objects              | Sports analysis for players           | AR-M               |
 | Recall for large objects                     | Wildlife tracking in wide landscapes  | AR-L               |

 The results shown in our 🤗 [Object Detection Leaderboard](https://huggingface.co/spaces/rafaelpadilla/object_detection_leaderboard) are computed using an independent tool [PyCOCOtools](https://github.com/cocodataset/cocoapi/tree/master/PythonAPI) widely used by the community for model benchmarking.
 We're aiming to collect datasets of different domains (e.g. medical images, sports, autonomous vehicles, etc).
 You can use the [discussion page](https://huggingface.co/spaces/rafaelpadilla/object_detection_leaderboard/discussions) to make requests for datasets, models and features.
 Eager to see your model or dataset feature on our leaderboard?
 Don't hold back!
-Introduce us to your model and dataset, fine-tune, and let's get it ranked! 🥇
+Introduce your model and dataset, fine-tune, and let's get it ranked! 🥇

 ## Additional Resources